stalk-calvin/Java-Algorithms/src/main/java/org/calvin/Numbers/README.md

 In this case, the 1st `1` in friend's guess is a bull, the 2nd or 3rd `1` is a cow, and your function should return `"1A1B"`.

+## CircularPrime

+The number, 197, is called a circular prime because all rotations of the digits: 197, 971, and 719, are themselves prime.

+There are thirteen such primes below `n=100`: 2, 3, 5, 7, 11, 13, 17, 31, 37, 71, 73, 79, and 97.

+How many circular primes are there below given `n`?

 ## ClosestToZero

 Write a program that prints the temperature closest to 0 among input data.
 If two numbers are equally close to zero, positive integer has to be considered closest to zero (for instance, if the temperatures are -5 and 5, then display 5).